HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 Of the mobile websites in the top 1,000 rank, 40% of them had disabled zooming and scaling, down from about 45% in 2021.
 When you look at the top 10,000, 36% of mobile sites had disabled scaling and zooming, and this is down from about 41% in 2021.
 Looking at the other end of the scale, the widest ranking group, which includes all the sites in the data set, 28% of sites prevented zooming and scaling, down from about 29% in 2021.
 Overall, what we can see here is that the prevalence of this accessibility-limiting setting is on the decline, especially for the most popular sites, which is good news, but the fact that more than half of the sites are still using this type of limiting setting is disappointing.

 As a whole, we know that accessibility concerns are not going to go away, and as time progresses, meeting accessibility standards will become a basic expectation—especially on mobile devices.
-As is often the case, the use cases for mobile interactivity are more broad-ranging compared to desktop, so users’ expectations are higher, even though the development constraints for web mobile content make it more difficult to actually achieve.
+As is often the case, the use cases for mobile interactivity are more broad-ranging compared to desktop, so users' expectations are higher, even though the development constraints for web mobile content make it more difficult to actually achieve.
 Nevertheless, accessibility is becoming a critical component of good web design, and should be embraced to create a more inclusive mobile web.
 It is good to see that there is increasing adherence to basic accessibility guidelines, but there is still considerable room for improvement.

 For many years, Google has created a positive impact on the web by rewarding websites that meet certain basic requirements with better rankings.
 They have done it for load time, performance, security and mobile-friendliness, but not yet for accessibility.
 Google does write and support a lot of advancements for web accessibility in their official communications, but there is an opportunity to do more.
 While many accessibility updates do naturally have a positive impact on website rankings, it may be time for Google to explicitly incentivize some level of compliance to basic accessibility standards with better rankings—not just because they can enhance the semantic understanding of a website, but also because they simply make the web a better place for everyone.